Install Minikube on Oracle Linux

 Introduction

-Minikube is a popular tool used by both developers, and administrators, to enable them to have a fully functional Kubernetes cluster running on their local environment.
+minikube is a popular tool for developers and administrators to run a fully functional Kubernetes cluster in their local environment.

-Although Minikube is cross-platform, this tutorial only guides you through installation and configuration of Minikube with the podman driver.
+Although minikube is cross-platform, this tutorial only guides you through the installation and configuration of minikube with the podman driver.

 Objectives